Avios Tips

 The second reason that the valuation approach doesn’t work is that it assumes that you have the option of either paying for a flight with points or with cash.

 A high number of points collectors would not pay £8,000 for a First Class flight with British Airways or even a £3k Business Class flight with Qatar.
-Therefore, the value of the point is much greater, as you’re getting something (A first-class seat) that you wouldn’t normally have bought.
+Therefore, the value of the point is much greater.
+You’re getting something (A first-class seat) that you wouldn’t normally have bought.

 To give some context to this, we used to pay for Business Class flights as long as they were less than £1,200.
 This usually meant waiting for sales and connecting via Dublin.
 Now we’ll fly in Business Class using Avios, often on flights where it would cost £2k – £3k, a price we never would have paid.